-Parameter Description General Settings Interface A physical or virtual WAN interface to which the new connection will be assigned.
-Connection name A name for the connection for easier identification.
-Enable connection Move the switch to the right to enable the connection.
-Move the switch to the left to disable the connection.
-NATv6 If the switch is moved to the right, the network address translation function for IPv6 is enabled.
+Parameter Description NATv6 If the switch is moved to the right, the network address translation function for IPv6 is enabled.
 Do not disable the function unless your ISP requires this.
 Ping If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
 For security reasons, it is recommended to disable this function.

-Figure 72.
+Figure 77.
 The page for creating a new Static IPv6 connection.
 The Ethernet section.